Tina Arena: 2018–present

 In March 2019, the Government of Australia appointed Arena as a board member of the Australia Council for the Arts for a three-year term.
 The council, informally known as the Australia Council, is the principal arts council or arts funding body of the federal government.
 The federal arts minister, Mitch Fifield, released a statement that Arena will be a welcome influence, "The high-profile singer-songwriter, musician and musical theatre actor brings significant experience as an artist to the board."

 In May 2019, Arena was awarded the perennial Excellence in Community Award by the Australian Music in the House organisation.
 The award was presented at Support Act Limited's annual Music in the House event.
 The award recognises "members of the music industry who, by their tireless efforts and charitable works, have made a difference and enriched the fabric of the broader Australian community".

 In June 2019, Arena was nominated in the category of Best Female Actor in a Musical at the annual Helpmann Awards for her lead role performance as Eva Perón in Evita.
 She was nominated alongside Luisa Scrofani, Natalie Abbott and Ursula Yovich.
 The award was won by Yovich for Barbara and the Camp Dogs.

 On 6 September 2019, Arena appeared as a guest performer and speaker with indigenous Australian artist Deborah Cheetham, a soprano, actor, composer and playwright, at the 2019 Melbourne Writers Festival.
 The two artists spoke about how music shapes them.

 Arena performed at the Sydney Coliseum Opening Week opening program in December 2019.
 Originally launched as the Western Sydney Performing Arts, the Sydney Coliseum Theatre, West H.Q.

 In December 2019, Arena performed at the Good Things music festival.
 Arena will join the festival line-up as a cameo guest artist, along with Lisa and Jessica Origliasso of the Veronicas.

 Arena filmed a supporting role, as Rosalba, in the Australian film Promised (2019), directed and co-produced by Nick Conidi.
 She co-stars with Paul Mercurio, Antoniette Iesue and Daniel Berini.

+In 2023, Arena appeared as Plante Carnivore (Carnivorous Plant) on Mask Singer, the French version of The Masked Singer.